saulgalaviz/busRider/README.md

 # Bus Rider

 Database project utilizing Microsoft SQL Server 2017 to build a driver for various options as the rider of a bus.
-Through Java's Database Connectivity, a secure connection was established from the local host to the server.
+Through Java's Database Connectivity, a secure connection was established from the Java program to the server.

 -----------------------------------------------------------------------------------------------